LoL-Troll/AM_Delivery_ADMIN/README.md

 Customer application can be found [here](https://github.com/LoL-Troll/AM_Delivery)
 The report for this project can be found [here](https://drive.google.com/file/d/1rXjcCzdZAjpLD3AFnaSbMIFxf4v12yF0/view?usp=sharing)

-This project was done for a database course (ICS321).
 Written using Flutter framework.
 Database impelemented using mySQL.